hitchdev/hitchstory/docs/setup-with-hitchkey.md

     StoryCollection(pathquery(DIR.key).ext("story"), Engine(DIR)).ordered_by_name().play()
 ```

-hitchreqs.in, containing all the python dependencies you want from pypi:
+hitchreqs.in, containing all the python packages you want installed in the virtualenv used by key.py and engine.py:

 ```
 hitchstory